 Exploratory Research Projects

 Graduate student exploratory research projects are carried out during the first year of residence.
-The purpose of the research projects is for the student to demonstrate the ability to carry out scientific research on their chosen topics, to place it in the context of previous knowledge, and to recognize its implications.
-Each research project should be a careful oral statement of what has been learned up to the time of the examination, together with a discussion of the implications of the research.
+The purpose of the research project is for the student to demonstrate the ability to carry out scientific research on their chosen topics, to place it in the context of previous knowledge, and to recognize its implications.
+Each research project should be a careful written and oral statement of what has been learned up to the time of the examination, together with a discussion of the implications of the research.
 The research projects should be supported by evidence that may include maps, graphs, photographs, samples, etc. These materials need not be in final form or represent the last word on the subject.

 Qualifying Oral Examinations